 Doctors and researchers have been documenting cases of rhabdo in Earthquake victims (in which people have sustained injuries to their muscles) as well as in the military and other jobs that require high levels of muscle activity.

-But more recently, and as The New York Times pointed out last year, case reports and other studies have noted an increase in the number of cases of exercise-induced rhabdomyolysis presenting to emergency rooms throughout the country.
+But more recently, and as The New York Times pointed out in 2017, case reports and other studies have noted an increase in the number of cases of exercise-induced rhabdomyolysis presenting to emergency rooms throughout the country.
 High intensity workouts from exercise classes like spinning and crossfit, as well as marathon-training and other grueling regimens, are supposedly to blame for an increasing portion of rhabdo cases.

 In one 2016 study in the Clinical Journal of Sports Medicine, emergency room doctors at the Weill Cornell Medical Center in New York reported 29 cases of rhabdo during a four year period.
 All of them were from some type of exercise class, and the most common culprits were spin classes.